 With all of the drama that unfolds and nearly 24/7 light in the summer months, the Faroe Islands are a photographers dream!
 If you’re going to head to the Faroe Islands we suggest you pack of these great travel cameras and laptop to capture the trip.

-There are roads that are dedicated for the most scenic drives, they even have a cute name, “Buttercup.”
+There are roads that are dedicated to the most scenic drives, they even have a cute name, “Buttercup.”
 C’mon how can you not love that a single lane road named buttercup that also has 2000 ft cliffs and no guard rails?

 You Feel Different